 Ticagrelor (By mouth)

-Used alone or together with aspirin to help prevent stroke, heart attack, and other heart and blood vessel problems.
-This medicine is an anti-platelet drug.
+Helps prevent stroke, heart attack, and other heart problems.
+This medicine is a blood thinner.

 BrilintaThere may be other brand names for this medicine.